 Broncho-Vaxom® is a mix of components of different bacteria that are often responsible for respiratory infections.
 It works like an immunization to stimulate your child’s immune system in order to increase the body’s natural defenses against a wide number of respiratory bacteria that cause children to have respiratory illnesses.

 How many people will take part in this study?

-The University of Arizona is one of 7 clinical centers in the U.S. doing this study.
-Approximately 1076 children will participate in the study nationwide.
-About 154 children will be enrolled at the University of Arizona.
+The University of Arizona is one of more than 7 clinical centers in the U.S. doing this study.
+Approximately 926 children will participate in the study nationwide.
+About 98 children will be enrolled in Arizona.